sailfishos-open/docker-sailfishos-builder/README.md

 [ghcr.io](https://github.com/orgs/sailfishos-open/packages?repo_name=docker-sailfishos-builder).

-With the builder image ready, go to the folder of your cloned repository root and run (for `sailfishos-i486-4.6.0.13` builder image) build command similar to:
+With the builder image ready, go to the folder of your cloned repository root and run (for `sailfishos-i486-4.6.0.13`) build command similar to:

 ```